Colorful-Stars/PythonPractice/DoubanMovies/README.md

-Get love type movies from douban by python And insert into Mysql
+Get love type movies from douban by Python and insert into Mysql